 6 Add a little hot water if the soup is too thick.
 Alternatively you can add some coconut milk to thin the soup to your preferred consistency.
 This will add an extra creamy flavour and texture to the soup.
 Serve garnished with raw flowerets.

-Serve with a swirl of greek yoghurt and some chopped coriander (cilantro).
+Serve with a swirl of greek yogurt and some chopped coriander (cilantro).

 You can use the same basic recipe for Cream of Broccoli, Cream of Courgette or Cream of Asparagus Soup.

 You won't miss the fact that there is no actual cream in the soup, given the thick consistency and rich flavour of the main veggie.
 As mentioned in the recipe - you can add some coconut milk or a little milk substitute (like a nut milk) in place of extra water to make the soup more even more creamy.